malvikasharan/APRICOT/APRICOT_tutorial.md

 #APRICOT TUTORIAL

-With this tutorial we will explore different modules of APRICOT and its basic usage.
+This tutorial provides an easy way to test different modules of APRICOT and understand the basic usage of this pipeline.

 ###Requirements: